Effective Date: July 11, 2011

 a.
 Ensure that all RF-related procurements (radio-based communications systems, wireless systems, which include: LAN, WAP, WiFi, Bluetooth, walkie-talkies, wireless microphones; active or passive remote-sensing systems; all systems employing satellite (space) techniques; and any associated Earth-station sites and facilities) are made with the approval of the applicable Center/Facility SM and are in compliance with NASA and Federal regulatory policies.
 (This is assurance that Agency personnel do not engage in any commitments that may be in violation of NASA or Federal policies or regulations).

 b.
-Ensure that NASA does not cause EM interference at NASA Centers and JPL or in the environment surrounding NASA Centers and JPL.
+Ensure that NASA does not cause EM interference at NASA Centers and JPL (an FFRDC) or in the environment surrounding NASA Centers and JPL (an FFRDC).

 c.
 Ensure that all NASA frequency assignment actions are accurate and completed in time to meet mission requirements.